All about cycling in the Netherlands

 Of course, not all junctions can or should be changed into a (multi-level) roundabout.
 But for some key junctions it can make the essential difference between a pleasant ride and a barrier that cannot be taken.

-This post was first published on the blog ‘A view from the cycle path’ on Thursday 26th May 2011.
+This post, written by me, was first published on the blog ‘A view from the cycle path’ on Thursday 26th May 2011.

 The original 10 comments: